shaoaaron/Map-Navigator/README.md

-*Map Navigator*
+**Map Navigator**

-This is a map navigator that uses breadth-first search ;D
+This is a first project attempt at reading in an map (image) with python, identifying possible paths, and using depth first search to find the fastest route from the beginning pixel to the end pixel.